One-Versus-Others Attention: Scalable Multimodal Integration for Biomedical Data: Methods

 \subsection{Illustration through simulation}

 To illustrate the linearity of OvO compared to the other integration paradigms, we simulated 20 artificial modalities.
 We consider two classes: (1) 20 random feature values that sum up to 1.0, and, (2) 20 random feature values that are each less than 0.15.
 These classes were created such that the correct label can only be inferred after inspecting all features.
 For example, 0.14 is less than 0.15, but it could also be a value that adds to 1.
-For more details on the simulation dataset and how the threshold was chosen, see Appendix \ref{app:simulation}.
+For more details on the simulation dataset and how the threshold was chosen, see Appendix Section 2.

 Each value was then vectorized by sampling randomly around the selected number, such that each modality is a vector of size 20 rather than a single number, leading to a combined total of 400 features.
 Overall, the dataset contains 2,000 samples (1,000 for each class).
 Our constructed simulation dataset tests the scaling capabilities of our method to an extent that real-world datasets do not usually reach.

-Using 2, 5, 10, 15, and 20 simulated modalities, we examine the computation cost across the three integration methods.
+We examine the computation cost across the three integration methods using 2, 5, 10, 15, and 20 simulated modalities.
 Most notably, while self-attention and cross-attention grow quadratically with respect to the number of modalities, $k$, (\( \mathcal{O}(k^2 \cdot n^2 \cdot d) \)), our method scales linearly (\( \mathcal{O}(k \cdot n^2 \cdot d) \)), as shown in Figure~\ref{simulation_flops}.